 First, a significant share of DOE SBIR awards go to repeat players rather than first-timers.
 This suggests that relatively few startups are successfully navigating the award process, in contrast with the program’s branding as “America’s Seed Fund.”
 As a general matter, DOE can achieve more “shots on goal” by ensuring that a steady stream of new startups have ample opportunity to obtain pre-venture SBIR awards and then graduate from federal funding.

-Second, only a relatively small fraction of DOE SBIR dollars are obtained by companies that are majority-owned by women (8.2%) or “socially and economically disadvantaged” individuals (7.0%).
+Second, as Jasmine Bridges demonstrated in her paper Turbocharging Small Business Innovation, only a relatively small fraction of DOE SBIR dollars are obtained by companies that are majority-owned by women (8.2%) or “socially and economically disadvantaged” individuals (7.0%).
 The United States Small Business Administration defines “socially disadvantaged” and “economically disadvantaged” broadly, but as a general matter, the category includes any individual from a racial or ethnic minority group or other demonstrably disadvantaged group, such as the disabled community, as long as that individual has a net worth less than $750,000 and an average annual adjusted gross income of less than $350,000.
 Unfortunately, this expansive definition does not allow for finer-grained analysis of SBIR data as currently collected by the agencies..
 However, this data is more than sufficient to conclude that the percentage of SBIR funds provided to these groups is nowhere near population parity, and is also much lower than the relative share of women and individuals from underrepresented minority groups receiving STEM degrees from US universities.

 The underrepresentation of first-timers, women, and BIPOC entrepreneurs in the SBIR program are linked, since the small businesses that have obtained the most SBIR awards over time—sometimes over 100 awards per company—are much less likely to be owned by women or socially and economically disadvantaged individuals.
 We have found no evidence that these repeat awardees are more likely to advance from Phase I to Phase II—in fact, the opposite may be true in many cases.